 8. BuzzSumo

-BuzzSumo tracks brand mentions, content performance, and influencer activity across social media and the web.
-Content marketers and digital agencies use this content marketing tool to measure content effectiveness.
+BuzzSumo tracks brand mentions, content reach, and influencer activity across social media and the web.
+It’s popular with content marketers and agencies who want to measure how well posts perform and find influential voices.

 Pros: